+Another important point is that people see color differently.
 Your idea of “dark and moody” food photography might not be someone else’s idea of dark and moody.

 When it comes to mood boards, less tends to be more.
 Too many images can dilute the essence of the feeling and atmosphere you are trying to get across.

 You also may want to make more than one mood board for the client to select.

 Each board should reflect a different brand concept.
 But it should still align with your understanding of how the pictures should look in the end, based on the information provided.

 There are plenty of apps that can help you create mood boards.
 But the most popular and familiar to most people is, of course, Pinterest!

 How Do You Make a Mood Board for a Photoshoot?

 If you’re making physical mood boards, all it takes is cutting out photos from books and magazines and pasting it onto the boards.

 In many ways, a similar process happens when you create a mood board online.